-AMY GOODMAN: William Lee Brent was the oldest member to join the Black Panther Party.
+AMY GOODMAN: We turn now to Flores Forbes.
+William Lee Brent was the oldest member to join the Black Panther Party.
 Flores Forbes first joined the Black Panther Party when he was 16 years old.
 He became the youngest member of the Black Panther Central Committee and ended up spending nearly five years in prison for an attempted assassination.
 Flores is now chief strategic officer at the Abyssinian Development Corporation in Harlem.
-His new memoir is called "Will You Die With Me?: My Life and the Black Panther Party."
-Flores Forbes joins us now in our Firehouse studio.
-Welcome to Democracy Now!.
+His new memoir is called Will You Die With Me?: My Life and the Black Panther Party.
+Flores Forbes joins us now in our firehouse studio.
+Welcome to Democracy Now!

 FLORES FORBES: Thank you for having me.